 1 cup boiling water

-This is a great jello dessert recipe for the Christmas holidays!
+This old fashioned jello dessert recipe is perfect for the Christmas holidays.
+Enjoy!

 Submitted by Bonnie

-I really love this Jello dessert recipe.
+I really love this fancy Jello dessert.
 It is delicious!
+And it looks amazing!
 It was given to me by a friend a while back.
-Enjoy!
+Enjoy! —Bonnie

 3/4 cup boiling water